Diocese of Richmond: 1870 to 1910

 After McGill died in 1872, Pope Leo XIII appointed Reverend John J. Keane of the Archdiocese of Baltimore as the new bishop of Richmond.
 As bishop, Keane established the Confraternity of the Holy Ghost, a Catholic fellowship, in the diocese.
 He published A Sodality Manual for the Use of the Servants of the Holy Ghost in 1880.
 Despite opposition, Keane founded schools and churches for Catholic African-Americans in the diocese.
 He addressed Protestant groups to educate them about the Catholic Church.
 Keene was appointed rector of the Catholic University of America in Washington D.C. in 1886.
 He resigned his post as bishop two years later to serve full time as rector.

-In 1889, Leo XIII appointed Monsignor Augustine Van de Vyver as bishop of the Diocese of Richmond.
+In 1889, Leo XIII appointed Augustine Van de Vyver as bishop of the Diocese of Richmond.
 In 1901, philanthropist Thomas Ryan and his wife donated almost $500,000 to buy the land and construct a new Sacred Heart Cathedral in Richmond.
 It was consecrated in 1906.
 While bishop, Van de Vyver open new religious congregations, schools and other Catholic institutions.
 With assistance from a donor, Van de Vyver opened an industrial college for African-American boys in Rock Castle, Virginia.
 Katherine Drexel, mother superior of the Sisters of the Blessed Sacrament. opened a school for African-American girls.

 In August 1902, Reverend Joseph Anciaux a Belgian Josephite priest in Virginia wrote a letter to the Congregation of the Propaganda in Rome, condemning acceptance by the U.S. Catholic hierarchy of racial segregation in the United States.
 He called it a radical and non-Catholic policy, and accused Van de Vyver personally of timidity in the face of "negro haters".
 In October 1902, Van de Vyver forced Anciaux to leave the diocese.